jjkiljanski/Central-Communication-Port-Appraisal/README.md

 When using this repository in your work, please cite it as:

-Kiljański, J. (2024): Appraisal of Investment in the Railway component of the Central Communication Port (CPK) in Poland.
-[GitHub Repository URL]
+Kiljański, J. (2024): Appraisal of Investment in the Railway component of the Central Communication Port (CPK) in Poland. https://github.com/jjkiljanski/Central-Communication-Port-Appraisal.git

 Please also consider citing the original toolkit and the relevant academic papers associated with this work.